Penn Central Transportation Company: Bankruptcy

 PC locomotive #4312, an EMD E8, at Bay Head yard, Bay Head, New Jersey, April 18, 1971.

 In 1972, Hurricane Agnes inflicted widespread damage on PC infrastructure, including main lines and branch routes.
 The storm contributed to the collapse of other northeastern railroads.
 By the mid-1970s, few carriers remained solvent in the region east of Rochester and Pittsburgh, north of Philadelphia, and southwest of the Maine and New Hampshire border.

 During this period, PC partnered with the U.S. Department of Transportation to test experimental passenger technologies on what would become the Northeast Corridor.
 The railroad continued operating PRR's Metroliner service between New York City and Washington, D.C., and introduced the United Aircraft TurboTrain between New York and Boston.
 These efforts failed to produce sustained improvements, primarily due to degraded track conditions and unreliable schedules.
+PC, as well as many other railroads, were still collectively losing hundreds of millions every year providing passenger trains.
 In response, the Nixon administration established Amtrak in 1971 to relieve railroads of their passenger service obligations.

 In a separate effort to generate revenue, PC attempted to sell off air rights above Grand Central Terminal to private developers.
 The transaction was blocked by New York City, which had designated the terminal a landmark.
 In Penn Central Transportation Co. v.
 New York City (1978), the U.S. Supreme Court upheld the city's decision and ruled that the landmark designation did not constitute an unlawful taking of property.

 By 1974, PC's physical infrastructure had deteriorated severely.
-Deferred maintenance and hurricane-related damage contributed to a significant increase in derailments, including 649 in a single month.
+Deferred maintenance and hurricane-related damage contributed to a significant increase in derailments, including 649 in January and 1,179 in February.
 The Cleveland hump yard reported an average of six derailments per day.
 Around this time there were alleged incidents of "standing derailments", in which rotted crossties would snap under the weight of an unmoving car.
 A 1973 inspection by the Federal Railroad Administration concluded that the railroad would need to cease operations soon if the situation did not improve.